Josh Johnson (quarterback): Washington Redskins (first stint)

-On December 5, 2018, Johnson signed a one-year contract with the Redskins to be a backup to Mark Sanchez after season-ending injuries to Colt McCoy and Alex Smith.
-Johnson said he played a Madden NFL video game to help learn the names of his new teammates.
+On December 5, 2018, Johnson signed a one-year contract with the Washington Redskins to be a backup to Mark Sanchez after season-ending leg injuries to Colt McCoy and Alex Smith.
+Johnson said that he played a Madden NFL video game to help learn the names of his new teammates.

-On December 9, 2018, Johnson appeared in his first game after Sanchez was benched against the Giants in the third quarter of a 40–16 loss.
+During Week 14, Johnson appeared in his first game after Sanchez was benched against the Giants in the third quarter of the 40–16 loss.
 It was Johnson's first appearance in an NFL game since 2013 with the Bengals.
-He finished the game completing 11 passes from 16 attempts for 195 yards, one touchdown (his first touchdown since 2011 with the Buccaneers) and an interception.
-He also rushed for 45 yards and his first career rushing touchdown on seven attempts.
-After the game, it was announced that Johnson would be the starter for the next game against the Jacksonville Jaguars.
-The game resulted in a 16–13 victory, his first career win as a starting quarterback in the NFL.
-The following game, on December 22, 2018, Johnson and the Redskins faced the Tennessee Titans in a crucial Week 16 match-up to maintain their playoff hopes.
+He finished the game completing 11 of 16 passes for 195 yards, a touchdown (his first touchdown since 2011 with the Buccaneers), and an interception while also rushing seven times for 45 yards and his first career rushing touchdown.
+After the game, head coach Jay Gruden announced that Johnson would be the starter for the next game against the Jaguars.
+Johnson finished the 16–13 road victory with 151 passing yards and a touchdown to go along with nine carries for 49 yards, marking his first career win as a starting quarterback in the NFL.
+The following week, the Redskins went on the road to face the Tennessee Titans in a crucial matchup to maintain their playoff hopes.
 Despite leading for most of the game, Washington's defense allowed a costly go-ahead touchdown with about four minutes remaining in the fourth quarter.
-Down 19–16, Johnson attempted to lead the Redskins down the field for a potential game-tying drive, but was intercepted first by safety Kevin Byard and then by Malcolm Butler after the Redskins managed to get the ball back with 14 seconds remaining.
+Down 19–16, Johnson attempted to lead the Redskins down the field for a potential game-tying drive, but was intercepted first by safety Kevin Byard and then by cornerback Malcolm Butler after the Redskins managed to get the ball back with 14 seconds remaining.
 Washington would go on to lose 25–16, essentially ending their playoff chances.
-Johnson finished 13-of-23 with 153 yards, 1 touchdown, and 2 interceptions.
-He started the Week 17 finale against the Philadelphia Eagles.
-He passed for 91 yards and an interception in the 24–0 loss.
-He had ankle surgery after the season and was unable to return to the Fleet when his contract with the Redskins expired.
+Johnson finished the game going 13-of-23 with 153 yards, a touchdown, and two interceptions.
+In the regular-season finale against the Philadelphia Eagles, he threw for 91 yards and an interception during the 24–0 loss.
+Johnson had ankle surgery after the season and was unable to return to the Fleet when his contract with the Redskins expired.

+Johnson finished the 2018 season with 590 passing yards, three touchdowns, and four interceptions to go along with 23 carries for 120 yards and a touchdown in four games and three starts.

 Detroit Lions

 On August 10, 2019, Johnson was signed by the Detroit Lions.
-He was active the first 2 games as the backup up to Matthew Stafford, but was released after the signing of Jeff Driskel on September 17, 2019.
+He was active the first two games as the backup to Matthew Stafford, but was released after the signing of Jeff Driskel on September 17.